EGaraldi/corecon/paper/paper.md

 The Epoch of Reionization (EoR) is the latest global phase change in the Universe, and it radically altered the environment in which galaxies formed and evolved thereafter.
-Despite its importance in the history of the Universe, little is known about this period of time, mostly as a consquence of the intrinsic difficulties in observing such a distant epoch.
+It transformed the intergalactic medium (IGM) that fills the space between galaxies from a cold and neutral gas to a hot and ionized ones.
+Despite its importance, little is known about this period of time, mostly as a consequence of the intrinsic difficulties in observing such a distant epoch.
 The latter is the main reason why a plethora of different methods have been devised to extract information from the limited observations available.
 However, these data are typically scattered in many different publications, using inhomogeneous unit systems, and sampling strategies (e.g. volume- or mass-averaged quantities in